opengisch/QgisModelBaker/docs/docs/background_info/usabilityhub/technical_concept.md

-The idea of the UsabILIty Hub is to receive additional information for implemented INTERLIS models automatically via the web.
+The idea of the UsabILIty Toppings is to receive additional information for implemented INTERLIS models automatically via the web.
-Just as we can get models by linking the ilimodels.xml file from http://models.interlis.ch and the linked repositories, we can get the additional information with the ilidata.xml file on the UsabILIty Hub (currently https://models.opengis.ch) and the linked repositories.
+Just as we can get models by linking the ilimodels.xml file from http://models.interlis.ch and the linked repositories, we can get the additional information with the ilidata.xml file on all the repositories (currently including a test and demo repository https://models.opengis.ch).

 Settings for tools (like ili2db or Model Baker) are configured in a metaconfiguration file, as well as links to topping files that contain information about GIS project (such as symbologies or legend structures).
 Thus, this additional information usually consists of a metaconfiguration and any number of toppings.